Omupo: Projects

-HRM, Oba Jimoh Aweda Olarinoye (Makaaye II, 1974-2009)
+Oba Jimoh Aweda Olarinoye (Makaaye II, 1974-2009)

-The late Oba Jimoh Aweda Olarinoye was born to the Royal family of Baba Alabi Oyewale by Iya Bigogo Asumowu during the reign of Olomu Aderohunmu Oyehanbi (1914-1939).
-The young Prince lived his childhood life here in Omupo before he "stowed away" to Lagos in search of greener pasture in 1945.
+Oba Jimoh Aweda Olarinoye was born to the royal family of Baba Alabi Oyewale by Iya Bigogo Asumowu during the reign of Olomu Aderohunmu Oyehanbi (1914–1939).
+The young Prince lived his childhood life in Omupoand moved to Lagos in 1945.
 He was a successful businessman in Lagos until he was appointed by the Kwara State Government to succeed his brother, Oba Abdullahi Alao Awerijaiye II in 1974.

 By his appointment from the MAKAAYE Ruling House, Oba Jimoh Olarinoye became the 15th Olomu of Omupo and the first Traditional Ruler in the contemporary history of the town to be turbaned by his people in his domain.
-His predecessors after Oba Oyelegbin (1858-1876) were turbaned in succession by the Emir of Ilorin like every other graded Igbomina/Ekiti Obas in the defunct Ilorin province of the old Northern Region.
+His predecessors after Oba Oyelegbin (1858–1876) were turbaned in succession by the Emir of Ilorin like every other graded Igbomina/Ekiti Obas in the defunct Ilorin province of the old Northern Region.

-Before he ascended the throne of his forefathers, Oba Olarinoye was an activist and one of the movers and shakers of events in Omupo.
+Before he ascended the throne, Oba Olarinoye was an activist and one of the movers and shakers of events in Omupo.
 He worked in collaboration with the likes of Pa Samuel Omoyiola, Sheik Mohammad Awwal (Mukadam), Alh.
 Abdul-Kareem Aremu Kolawole (Oluoko), Alh.
 Lawal Kanisuru (Eleree), Alh.
 Aminu Aweda (Ajinge), Alh.
 Jimoh Iyanda (Oloko), Alh.
 Jimoh Otuyo (Dasitolohun), Chief Reuben Olaoti (Councilor), Chief Joshua Adebara and Alh.
-Karimu Talibi (Ogbele) - all of blessed memory.
-The list of the pillars behind the throne is long, including those who are still alive.
+Karimu Talibi (Ogbele).

 Oba Olarinoye had a finger in almost every development-oriented activities ranging from politics, religion, economic and socio-cultural either in Lagos or Omupo.
 He was the first Chairman of Egbejoda Omupo Muslim Society, which was established in 1967 to coordinate and direct the affairs of Islam in Omupo.
 He was the Chairman (otherwise known as Giwa) of Egbe Amuludun Omupo and in 1957 the Egbe Ore-Metta of Omupo made him a life Patron.
 He served in the same capacity to quite a number of such socio-cultural associations of Omupo indigenes in Lagos.

 In 1976, he constituted a central working committee for the community called Omupo Descendants' Union, to assist him in the planning, coordination and execution of development programmes in the town.
 No doubt, by the time the history of book of Omupo is published, Oba Jimoh Aweda Olarinoye's contribution should be written in letters of gold as a King who left his town better than he had met it.
 He came, he saw and he conquered.

-As a natural Ruler, he was a father to all his subjects irrespective of political persuasions, religious leaning, social creed or ethnic affinity.
-He was an apostle of due process, transparency and fairness without necessarily mortgaging his conscience or compromising his primary responsibility to the government of the day either military or civilian.
-He strove for the greatest happiness for the greatest number.
-His reign was peaceful and witnessed appreciable growth and development some of which were:
+During his reign the following were accomplished: